 Play Meme means using memes such as 996, priceless sister（无价之姐) and involution（内卷）.
 Some ordinary people can become a hit overnight due to a meme, like Heiheyaozijie（黑河腰子姐）with her “here we go, buddy（来了，老弟）”.
 Additionally, some brands and influencers use the enormous traffic of some memes to create hotspot topics and attract consumers’ attention.
 For example, “the first cup of milk tea in Autumn” occupies top rankings in Weibo.
 Nayuki, a famous tea brand, grab this opportunity to set September 23 as “Nayuki milk tea festival”, which successfully turns customers’ enthusiasm into the brand’s sign.
 Therefore, Nayuki attracts customers more attention and recognition by the impression of playing memes well and appropriately.

-Failures in KOL marketing in China
+Failures in KOL strategies in China

 - Fake KOLs – have a large number of followers without actual engagement.
 Pay for fake followers to make a post go viral.
 To avoid using a fake KOL, brands should examine the content, viewers’ comments, and speed of reads vs. reply.